rileythomp/jeopardy/README.md

 - Sign in with Google and GitHub accounts or email

-- Player accounts with analytics (all-time record, totals and highs)
+- Player accounts with privacy controls and analytics (all-time record, totals and highs)

 - Game configuration